CERN/narlibs-catch/README.md

-# Maven NAR packaging for Catch2
+# Maven NAR packaging for Catch
-Platform-independent (noarch) NAR packaging for Catch2.
+Platform-independent (noarch) NAR packaging for Catch.

 Catch stands for C++ Automated Test Cases in a Header and is a multi-paradigm test framework for C++.